 Founded in 2006 by a small group dedicated to making a change in the Aurora, IL community, The Aurora African American Health Coalition's (AAAHCs) mission is to empower and educate the African American community about health issues and healthy choices.
 Over the years, AAAHC has now grown in membership and provides programs, events, and services in Kane, Kendall, and DuPage Counties.

-For almost 15 years, AAAHC has served as a key organization for building collaborative partnerships to address pressing community health problems.
+Throughout the years, AAAHC has served as a key organization for building collaborative partnerships to address pressing community health problems.
 The main focus of the organization is health education and promotion and connecting the community to available resources.
 The organization has partnered with other community-based organizations, local hospitals, local health departments, and federally qualified health centers (FQHCs) to host regular public health events, programs, and speaker series include an annual African American Health Fair.

 The desire to address the disparities in our community, lies heavily in our membership.
 We are an organization that includes individuals from all walks of life that are deeply vested in the health of the community.
 We also have a members that are healthcare providers and public health professionals.
 The combined expertise of our organization allows us to examine challenges from multiple perspectives and truly engage in systems thinking and we work towards equity in access and quality of care for African Americans.

 Our vision is to eliminate health disparities in the African American community by using a holistic approach that promotes physical, mental, emotional, and spiritual health.